 An app joins a Session context group by calling the

 joinSessionContextGroup method with the name of the Session context group as a parameter.
-An app can be in only one Session context group at a time.

 A context update is an update in the form of a JSON string sent as a parameter to the callback registered by the